komoot/opscommander/README.md

 #### 1.0.7

 - For blue-green deployments, load-based auto scaling is enabled only after the deployment is finished.
-This avoids unnecessary scaling from occuring due to CPU-intensive OpsWorks events during the deployment.
+This prevents unnecessary scaling from occuring due to CPU-intensive OpsWorks events during the deployment.

 #### 1.0.6